adcimon/cheatsheets/color/color.md

 The diagram gives a common frame to define color spaces in `xyY` coordinates where `xy` is `chrominance` and `Y` is `luminance`.

-A color space represents a [gamut](https://en.wikipedia.org/wiki/Gamut), a set of colors that can be represented, and is defined by:
+Each color space has a [gamut](https://en.wikipedia.org/wiki/Gamut), a subset of colors that can be represented, and is defined by:
 * Primary colors (R,G,B).
 * [White point](https://en.wikipedia.org/wiki/White_point).
 Color spaces use [illuminants](https://en.wikipedia.org/wiki/Template:Color_temperature_white_points) to define reference whites, each illuminant has a [correlated color temperature (CCT)](https://en.wikipedia.org/wiki/Color_temperature#Correlated_color_temperature).
 The commonly used standard illuminant is [D65](https://en.wikipedia.org/wiki/Illuminant_D65) at 6504 K.
 * [Transfer function](https://en.wikipedia.org/wiki/Transfer_function).
 [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) is a non-linear operation used to encode and decode luminance or tristimulus values.
 It is used to take advantage of the non-linear manner in which humans perceive light and color.